 Adding to the library is easy.
 Drag a file into the Library collection.
 Yojimbo has a "Drop Dock" tab (right) that flies out so you can easily drop files.
 Press F8 and a new entry window opens to create snippets of different types.
-You can auto-fill anything on the clip-
+You can auto-fill anything on the clipboard and hot links are preserved.